Quasisymmetric and noncommutative skew Pieri rules: Compositions and diagrams

 \begin{example} The composition diagram of the weak composition of length 5, $\alpha=(2,0,4,3,6)$, is shown below.

 The composition of length 4 underlying $\alpha$ is $(2,4,3,6)$, and the partition of length 4 underlying it is $(6,4,3,2)$.
 They all have size 15. \end{example}

-\section{Operators on compositions}
+\subsection{Operators on compositions}

-In this section we will define four operators, which have already contributed to the theory of quasisymmetric and noncommutative Schur functions, and continue to cement their central role as we shall see later.
+In this subsection we will recall four families of operators, each of which are dependent on a positive integer parameter.
+These families have already contributed to the theory of quasisymmetric and noncommutative Schur functions, and will continue to cement their central role as we shall see later.
 Although originally defined on compositions, we will define them in the natural way on weak compositions to facilitate easier proofs.
 The first of these operators is the box removing operator $\down$, which first appeared in the Pieri rules for quasisymmetric Schur functions \cite{QS}.
 The second of these is the appending operator $a$.
 These combine to define our third operator, the jeu de taquin or jdt operator $\addu$.
-This operator is pivotal in describing jeu de taquin slides on tableaux known as semistandard reverse composition tableaux and in describing the right Pieri rules for non commutative Schur functions \cite{tewari}.
-Our fourth and final operator is the box adding operator $\addt$, which plays the same role in the left Pieri rules for noncommutative Schur functions \cite{BLvW} as $\addu$ does in the aforementioned right Pieri rules.
-Each of these operators is defined on weak compositions for every integer $i\geq 0$ and we note that namely the identity map, which fixes the weak composition it is acting on.
-With this in mind we now define the remaining operators for $i\geq 1$, after establishing some set notation.
-Let $\bN$ be the set of positive integers.
-Anytime we refer to a set $I\subset \bN$, we implicitly assume that $I$ is finite.
-Also, if we are given such a set $I$, then $I-1$ is the set obtained by subtracting $1$ from all the elements in $I$, and removing any $0$s that might arise in so doing. \begin{example} If $I=\{1,2,4\}$, then $I-1=\{1,3\}$. \end{example} By $[i]$ where $i\geq 1$, we mean the set $\{ 1,2, \ldots , i\}$.
-We furthermore define $[0]$ to be the empty set.
-We will denote the maximum element (minimum element) of a set $A$ by $\max(A)$ (respectively, $\min(A)$).
-If $A$ is the empty set, by convention we have $\max(A)=\min(A)=0$.
+This operator is pivotal in describing jeu de taquin slides on tableaux known as semistandard reverse composition tableaux and in describing the right Pieri rules for noncommutative Schur functions \cite{tewari}.
+Our fourth and final operator is the box adding operator $\addt$ \cite{BLvW, MNtewari}, which plays the same role in the left Pieri rules for noncommutative Schur functions \cite{BLvW} as $\addu$ does in the aforementioned right Pieri rules.
+Each of these operators is defined on weak compositions for every integer $i\geq 0$.
+We note that namely the identity map, which fixes the weak composition it is acting on.
+With this in mind we now define the remaining operators for $i\geq 1$.

-The first \emph{box removing operator} on weak compositions, $\down _i$ for $i\geq 1$, is defined as follows: Let $\alpha$ be a weak composition.
+The first \emph{box removing operator} on weak compositions, $\down _i$ for $i\geq 1$, is defined as follows.
+Let $\alpha$ be a weak composition.
 Then where $\alpha '$ is the weak composition obtained by subtracting 1 from the rightmost part equalling $i$ in $\alpha$.
 If there is no such part then we define $\down _i(\alpha) = 0$.

 \begin{example} Let $\alpha=(2,1,2)$.
 Then $\down_1(\alpha)=(2,0,2)$ and $\down_2(\alpha)=(2,1,1)$. \end{example}